ManuBlue/TRINIT_ByteCubed_DEV/README.md

 5.Can hire teachers as a student.

-6.Can sort out teachers as a student.
+6.Can sort out teachers as a student based on qualification, language...etc

 7.Website is entirely routed to simplify using it.